fbertran/fontcm/README.md

 # Foreword

-The extrafont R package was created and maintained by [Winston Chang](https://github.com/wch) on [github](https://github.com/wch/fontcm) for more than 13 years with a first commit on github the 17th of May 2012.
+The fontcm R package was created and maintained by [Winston Chang](https://github.com/wch) on [github](https://github.com/wch/fontcm) for more than 13 years with a first commit on github the 21st of May 2012.
 The previous commit history of the package can be found [here](https://github.com/wch/fontcm).
 The responsibilities and attention of Winston Chang are on things quite far away from fontcm, extrafont, extrafontdb and Rttf2pt1 these days.
 I volunteered to maintain fontcm and extrafontdb [(read here)](https://github.com/wch/Rttf2pt1/issues/25#issuecomment-3329970593).